Ritzlgrmft/ionic-configuration-service/README.md

 For `APP_INITIALIZER`, the factory function just loads the configuration data.
 The `multi` parameter is important, because there can be more `APP_INITIALIZER`s.

+The factory function `loadConfiguration()` is needed, since otherwise the angular compiler `ngc` could not compile the module.

 ## Access the configuration data